 - Identify top performing channels for inbound enquiries

 Better data means better forecasts, planning and resource allocation.
+And it makes marketing easier to defend internally, because you can show what it’s contributing.

 Best practices for ongoing management and optimisation of your martech stack